felangga/phillips_control/README.md

-# phillips_controll
+# phillips_control
-Phillips Smart LED controll override, tested only on Ubuntu.
+Phillips Smart LED control override, tested only on Ubuntu.
 If you have any problem on other operating system please inform or if you can fix it please do pull request .

 # Running